Do you want to permanently delete this comment?

 He was wondering why they didn’t simply decide to spend the night together at Leo’s.
 After all, regardless of what his parents would say and his marriage aside – they weren’t doing anything wrong.
 Two consenting adults and all that.
 Still, there was something about Leo’s attitude that held Mehmet back.

 One night, Sylvia asked Mehmet to a bar and he accepted, not wanting to arouse suspicions.
 They were partners.
-He couldn’t keep avoiding her, or she’d form the impression he’d been seriously offended by her making a pass at him, the day of his marriage.
+He couldn’t keep avoiding her, or she’d form the impression he’d been seriously offended by her making a pass at him, on the day of his marriage.

 He had been offended, because he knew that Sylvia didn’t feel anything for him other than what a partner usually felt for another.
 She’d merely seen something that wasn’t hers and she’d wanted it.
 Forbidden fruit always tasted sweeter.
 If only she’d known what kind he was sampling now.